CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	![Enable the Audit Reader User's Reader Role SQL](images/EnableAuditReaderUserReaderRoleSQL.PNG)

 The `caf-audit-read` role is granted its privileges internally by the Audit Management Web Service during tenant registration.
-When a new tenant is added, the database schema and corresponding tables for that tenant is created.
+When a new tenant is added, the database schema and corresponding tables for that tenant are created.
 It is during this stage that the `caf-audit-read` role is granted USAGE on the schema and SELECT on the relevant table.

 ##### Create CAF Audit Service User